Mesothelioma and Asbestos Exposure in Vermont

 - vermiculite, a type of clay contaminated with tremolite asbestos used for insulation)

-Power and Asbestos
+Power Plants and Asbestos in Vermont

 Asbestos was used extensively in power generation plants, both as a flame retardant and as an insulator against heat and electrical current.
 Asbestos was used for electric wiring, panel partitions, and electrical cloth as well as the insulation used to pack electrical conduits and the buildings themselves.
 Workers who have been negligently exposed should seek legal counsel from a mesothelioma lawyer.